 During the first phase of the MonitorX project, we talked to representatives from the industry to ask questions such as:

-- what data do you collect, and what data gathering systems do you use?
+- what data do you collect, and what data collecting systems do you use?

 - how do you store data, and for how long?